RononDex/DAProject/K2Pi/Report.md

 ## Results

 ### Determining τ<sub>K<sup>+</sup></sub> from the given data
 First part of our assignement was to determine the average lifetime of a K<sup>+</sup> particle.
 For this we have the file dec_lengths.dat that contains 100'000 measurements of K<sup>+</sup> particles and their travel time before they decay.
-Each row in that documents represents one measurements with the unit [m] (meters).
+Each row in that documents represents one measurements with the unit [meters].
 To create a best fit of the data, we created tauestimator.py which plots different functions against the data to find the best fit.
 ![Fitting the measurement from the experiment KLife](https://raw.githubusercontent.com/abold/DAProject/master/K2Pi/plot2.jpg)